Why You Need a Blog on Your Ecommerce Website

 If you’re running an online store, you may not have even thought about starting up a blog.
-You’d forgiven for believing that writing blog articles have little to do with selling products online.
+You’d be forgiven for believing that writing blog articles have little to do with selling products online.

 However, as this article will show, there are a lot of good reasons to set up a blog on your eCommerce store; in fact, it is just about a must in many industries online and is becoming more important over time.

-Let’s find out a few of the reasons why this is the case.
+Let’s find out a few of the reasons why this is the case:

 Helps with SEO

-With the growing emphasis on content in terms of driving SEO juice, the importance of keeping an active blog to get your keywords ranked in Google and other search engines is more important than ever.
+With the growing emphasis on content in terms of driving SEO juice, the importance of keeping an active blog to get your keywords ranked in Google and other search engines are more important than ever.

 If you can figure out which keywords you’re most likely to rank for and those that are most relevant to your website, you can focus some of your blog articles on these topics and this will affect your results in the long run.

-If Google sees that you’re talking about certain products on your blog, ‘sports equipment’ for instance, its association between your website and these kinds of search terms will be strengthened.
+If Google sees that you’re talking about certain products on your blog, sports equipment, for instance, its association between your website and these kinds of search terms will be strengthened.
 Further, weekly or fortnightly blogging signals to Google that your website is being updated, which ensures it stays on Google’s radar, so to speak.